thomasgainant/boilerplate_webapp/README.md

 My base project for my web app projects.
 Separated into a backend and frontend part but the frontend part can be used for creating mobile apps too.

-Simply fork this project to have a working web application project on which you can build something else.
+Simply fork this project to have a working web application project on which you can build a whole new project.

 ## Backend